CS2103AUG2016-T09-C1/main/docs/UserGuide.md

   `done 2 4 7` <br>
  Marks the 2nd, 4th and 7th tasks as completed in today’s list

-2) Mark tasks in consecutive index numbers as done
+2) Mark tasks in consecutive index numbers as done <br>
 Format: `done FIRST_INDEX to LAST_INDEX`

 This will allow multiple tasks specified by the first index to the last index to be marked as completed.